Chabad: Philosophy

-Tanya

 The Tanya (תניא) is a book by Rabbi Shneur Zalman first published in 1797.
 It is the first schematic treatment of Hasidic moral philosophy and its metaphysical foundations.

 According to the Tanya, the intellect consists of three interconnected processes: Chochma (wisdom), Bina (understanding), and Da'at (knowledge).
-While other branches of Hasidism focused primarily on the idea that "God desires the heart," Shneur Zalman argued that God also desires the mind, and that the mind is the "gateway" to the heart.
-With the Chabad philosophy he elevated the mind above the heart, arguing that "understanding is the mother of fear and love for God".
+While other branches of Hasidism primarily focused on the idea that "God desires the heart," Shneur Zalman argued that God also desires the mind, and he also argued that the mind is the "gateway" to the heart.
+With the Chabad philosophy, he elevated the mind above the heart, arguing that "understanding is the mother of fear and love for God".

 The Tanya has five sections.
 The original name of the first section is Sefer Shel Beinonim, the "Book of the Intermediates".
 It is also known as Likutei Amarim ("Collected Sayings").
 Sefer Shel Beinonim analyzes the inner struggle of the individual and the path to resolution.
 Citing the biblical verse "the matter is very near to you, in your mouth, your heart, to do", the philosophy is based on the notion that the human is not inherently evil; rather, every individual has an inner conflict that is characterized by two different inclinations, the good and the bad.